 - 1. The committee shall meet as needed, but normally four times per year. - 2.
 A quorum of 50% plus one must be present for the meeting to proceed. - 3.
-Members will be requested to sign an attendance register and make apologies in advance, if unable to attend. - 4.
+Member attendance must be recorded and apologies submitted in advance, if unable to attend. - 4.
 The meeting will proceed according to a formal agenda which will be distributed electronically to all members, along with copies of all relevant material, prior to the meeting. - 5.
 Minutes documenting main decision points, will be recorded. - 6.
-An applicant, who is also a member of the REC: BEE, may answer any specific queries that other members wish to address, but must voluntarily recuse him/herself prior to discussion and decision-making. - 7.
+An applicant, who is also a member of the REC: BES, may answer any specific queries that other members wish to address, but must voluntarily recuse him/herself prior to discussion and decision-making. - 7.
 Any other conflict of interest, with regards to the protocols being reviewed, must be declared by the member concerned before an application is reviewed, duly noted by the committee and managed according to the severity of the conflict. - 8.
-Applicants will not attend the meetings routinely, unless requested to do so by the chairperson or unless they request to appeal against a previous application rejection and this request is granted by the Chairperson. - 9.
+Applicants will not attend the meetings routinely unless requested to do so by the chairperson or unless they request to appeal against a previous application rejection and this request is granted by the chairperson. - 9.
 Decision making will generally be by consensus.
-If consensus is not reached, then the members will vote on an application. - 10.
-Applications are reviewed primarily from an ethics perspective although the scientific and methodological aspects are also taken into consideration. - 11.
-An application will be given one of the following statuses. - a.
-Approved- The researcher can start the project. - b.
-Approval with stipulations- The researcher can start the project as soon as specified conditions have been reached. - c.
-Modifications required- The researcher must make and resubmit certain changes to the protocol.
-These changes will be reviewed by the primary and secondary reviewers and Chairperson and if accepted, a letter of approval will be issued. - d.
-Deferred- The project requires major changes or the committee has major concerns.
-Changes to the protocol must be reviewed at a convened meeting. - e.
-Not approved- The project cannot be resubmitted in its current form.
+If consensus is not reached, then the members will vote on an application, and the final decision will be based on a common majority.